PMSValerio/automatic-potato/README.md

 - Main Loop: the game's main loop
 - State: Used in game state machine for each scene
+- Singleton: Used in services
 - Service Locator: Services class provides access to all services and instantiates them.
 Different service classes could replace the current ones if implemented.
 - Observer: Implemented by EventHandler and used in various contexts
-- Flyweight: Used in loading process of texture files
+- Flyweight: Used in loading of texture files
 - Prototype: Enemy spawning is done by cloning prototype instances
 - Commands: Player actions use this pattern